appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 }}
 ```

-Similarly, you can connect widgets with queries for different datasources.
+Similarly, you can connect queries and different widgets using the Mustache syntax `{}`.

 </dd>